-Medical Negligence is when a health care professional has failed to act in accordance with a practice accepted in Ireland as proper by a responsible body of skilled medical practitioners.
-With respect to any personal injury claim, the injury sustained must result from the negligence of someone who had a duty of care towards you at the time of and in the circumstances of the accident.
-It is quite apparent that a Doctor does indeed owe a duty of care to his/her patient.
+Medical Negligence is when a healthcare professional has failed to act in accordance with a practice accepted in Ireland as proper by a responsible body of skilled medical practitioners.
+With respect to any personal injury claim, the injury sustained must result from the negligence of someone who had a duty of care towards you at the time and in the circumstances of the accident.
+It is quite apparent that a Doctor does indeed owe a duty of care to their patient.

-Proving that a doctor has acted negligently in his or her treatment of a patient is a rather complex task and it should be noted that the law only provides the opportunity for you to make a medical negligence claim if it can be shown on the balance of probability that the treatment that you received was carried out in a negligent fashion by the healthcare professionals involved and that this directly caused or contributed to your injury.
+Proving that a doctor has acted negligently in their treatment of a patient is a complex task and it should be noted that the law only provides the opportunity for you to make a medical negligence claim if it can be shown on the balance of probability that the treatment you received was carried out in a negligent fashion by the healthcare professionals involved and that this directly caused or contributed to your injury.

 The first issue to be considered when pursuing any personal injury claim, be it due to medical negligence or otherwise, is that it is in fact just that, a personal injury claim.
-The plaintiff must have sustained some form of injury that is either physical or psychological as a consequence of the medical negligence that occurred.
+The plaintiff must have sustained some form of injury (physical or psychological) as a consequence of the medical negligence.
 A near miss – other than where it can be proven to have caused, for example, a severe psychological trauma – is not sufficient to justify compensation being awarded.

 - Proving medical negligence claims is a complex task and the injuries must result from the negligence of somebody who had a duty of care towards you.